PatrickNassar0/str-utils/README.md

 # string-playground

-String utility functions for clean and consistent text handling in JavaScript.
+String utility functions for clean and consistent text handling in TypeScript and JavaScript.

 ---